lsymds/Filesystem/docs/index.md

 path exists.
 This leads to hugely flexible code that doesn't rely on a filesystem that your application has no knowledge of and instead manages files and directories that it knows how to manage.

-Baseline.Filesystem will automatically handle stripping out this root path before it reaches your application, ensuring your storage implementation details are never leaked where they shouldn't be.
+LSymds.Filesystem will automatically handle stripping out this root path before it reaches your application, ensuring your storage implementation details are never leaked where they shouldn't be.